 Each unit contains main assignments and suggested activities.
 However, you may want to mix up activity types from time to time.
 This way, you will find some optional or substitute activities that you can use with your student to assess or reinforce their learning along the way.
 These activities are made up of learning-style-specific activities designed to specifically target different types of learners.
-Some units list websites and videos for a parent or student to access, either for suggested assignments or additional resources.
-These are included on our HCS Class pages, and a list of the websites and videos that are suggested for assignments is also included in the Appendix of this book.
-Because of the dynamic nature of the Internet, any web addresses or links contained in this volume may have changed since publication and may no longer be valid.
-As we become aware of these, we will attempt to find replacements and list them on our website.
-If a web link won't open a web page by clicking the link, try typing the URL into a web browser.
+Some units have websites and videos for a parent or student to access, either for suggested assignments or additional resources.
+Because of the dynamic nature of the Internet, web addresses or links may no longer be valid, so rather than including them in the printed books, look for them on our ArtiosHCS curriculum website at www.ArtiosHCS.com.
+As we become aware of links becoming obsolete, we will attempt to find replacements and update them on our website.
 Note: The articles, websites, and videos selected for this curriculum represent a wide variety of artistic and teaching styles in order to provide students with familiarity with more than a single style for conveying information.
 Also, while we benefit from the research involved in the production of each one, please be aware that some information presented within them or espoused by their producers may not be fully accurate or in agreement with Christian values.
 Please always be discerning while teaching.